 The most interesting thing is that inside the pinata, you can hide candies and little toys, and when you break it open, all those candies and toys will fall out.

 This game is very popular in Mexico.
 (Do you know where Mexico is?)Long time ago, they played this game with children, but today, even the adults enjoy playing this fun game at festivals.

 Additional notes (don't use this on very little children or you'll freak them out) The pinata is most common in Mexico and is used in many festive celebrations especially at Christmas.
 It was traditionally shaped like a star with seven points depicting the devil with seven deadly sins and holding tight to the blessings within.
 Till the pinata or the devil is struck down with faith, the devil will then release the blessings.
 Often, the striker is blindfolded which represents that he is stepping out in faith.

 In your preschool activities, pinata craft is a very interesting and exciting art project for kids.
 It is cheap and fun and you can involve more children in such paper crafts.

+Warning !
 With little children, do not associate the pinata with an animal.
 Striking an animal may be too overwhelming.
 So if you have many little kids, it may be wise to just make geometrical shapes rather than shapes of animals and people where they may be psychologically attached to, and will be upset with such aggressive strikes.